 People and Economy

 The metropolis of King's Landing is the driving force of the region, with the largest population and harbor in the realm.
 Trade and taxes flow into the capital from every corner of the realm acknowledging the Iron Throne, and many foreign vessels ply their wares as well.
-Virtually every craft and trade are practiced here, from metalsmithing and shipbuilding to alchemy.
+Virtually every craft and trade is practiced here, from metalsmithing and shipbuilding to alchemy.
 Elsewhere, fishing and farming are the norm, with a smattering of the common professions.

 In the Age of Heroes, the petty kings of House Darklyn ruled much of the future crownlands, from Duskendale to Crackclaw Point.
 Although neighboring realms forced them to swear fealty and their lands changed hands many times over the years, the Darklyns remained one of the more influential houses of the region.
 In the days of the Hundred Kingdoms, the mouth of the Blackwater was claimed by the Darklyns, the Masseys of Stonedance, and the river kings of Houses Mudd, Fisher, Bracken, Blackwood, and Hook.

 Two centuries before the Doom of Valyria, Valyrians settled Dragonstone and built a citadel as the westernmost outpost of the Valyrian Freehold, becoming another power in the region.
 In time, the middle of the narrow sea came to be controlled by the dragons of House Targaryen of Dragonstone, as well as the ships of House Velaryon of Driftmark and House Celtigar of Claw Isle.

 At the start of the Dance of the Dragons, the Velaryons, supporters of Queen Rhaenyra Targaryen and the blacks, used their fleet to seal the Gullet and blockade King's Landing.
 King Aegon II Targaryen's supporters, the greens, retaliated by sacking Duskendale and Rook's Rest.
 The greens later broke the blockade with the Battle in the Gullet and sacked Driftmark.
 Rhaenyra was eventually fed to Aegon II's dragon, Sunfyre, at Dragonstone.
 At the end of the war, the Lads defeated Lord Borros Baratheon in the Battle of the Kingsroad.